Print

 Notes

-2. Use the spoon and level method to measure the almond flour.
+2. If you don’t have a kitchen scale, use the spoon and level method to measure the almond flour.

 3. You can substitute granulated sugar for the cane sugar.

-4. The batter will be thick so make sure you use a spatula to smooth out the top once the batter is in the cake pan.
+4. The batter will be thick so make sure you smooth out the top once the batter is in the cake pan.
 This will help it bake up level.

 5. To ensure the batter mixes together evenly, use room temperature ingredients.